This post may contain affiliate links. Please read my disclosure for more information.

 There are actually a lot of guides out there, you may have already heard of the 50/30/20 budget rule.

 But, you could also try the 30 30 30 rule.
-The 30-30-30-10 rule of budgeting gives you a simple plan and way to manage your spending.
+30 30 30 10 gives you a simple plan and way to manage your spending.
 You just need to get started!

-These categories are what you will place your take-home pay into and how your will organize your spending.
+These categories are what you will place your monthly income (take-home pay) into and how your will organize your spending.
 The categories are Housing, Needs, Goals and Wants.

 And, the numbers in the rule, are actually designated percentages.
 So the “30” in the rule equals 30% and the percentage is the amount of your pay that you will spend on each category.